matatk/page-structural-semantics-scanner-tests/README.md

 Test suite info
 ---------------

-The following main components are provided.
+The test suite provides a set of:

- * **Fixtures** are HTML files.
+ * **Fixtures:** the HTML code for each test.
 [Example fixture](https://github.com/matatk/page-structural-semantics-scanner-tests/blob/master/fixtures/aria-labelledby-multiple-idrefs.html)
- * **Expectations** are JSON objects that contain the correct set of landmarks for a given fixture.
+ * **Expectations:** JSON objects that contain the correct set of landmarks for a given fixture.
 [Example expectation](https://github.com/matatk/page-structural-semantics-scanner-tests/blob/master/expectations/aria-labelledby-multiple-idrefs.json)

-### Loading the fixture and expectation files

 The fixtures and expectations are provided in two formats:

- * Individual fixtures and expectations can be found in the "fixtures/" and "expectations/" directories.
-These files are useful when running the tests from Node.
+ * A set of full-HTML-page fixtures and separate matching expectation files can be found in the "fixtures/" and "expectations/" directories.
+It's recommended that you use these, as they cover all of the tests.

- * A combined fixture file, containing all but two of the tests, can be found alongside a combined expectation file, in the "combined/" directory.
-These may be useful if your test runner runs inside a browser.
+ * A single fixture file, containing all but two of the tests, can be found alongside a matching single expectation file, in the "combined/" directory.
 The HTML file contains only the fixtures, in a series of `<div>` elements; it is not a fully-formed HTML document.

-   The reason why the combined files don't contain all of the test fixtures is that two ("application-alone-on-body-is-ignored" and "landmark-role-on-body") require an ARIA `role` attribute to be set on the `<body>` element.
+   These may be useful if your test runner runs inside a browser **but they have a limitation:** two of the tests ("application-alone-on-body-is-ignored" and "landmark-role-on-body") require an ARIA `role` attribute to be set on the `<body>` element, so cannot be included.

-### Convenience code to iterate over the tests
+### Convenience code to iterate over the full-page tests

 <!-- embedme script/example.js -->
 ```js